Chinawhite (nightclub)

 Chinawhite was a nightclub in central London.
-The original club was located between Piccadilly Circus and Soho, but the club closed in December 2008 due to the building being sold.
+The original club was located in Air Street, between Piccadilly Circus and Soho, but the club closed in December 2008 due to the building being sold.
 It re-opened at a new location in London on 20 October 2009 at 4 Winsley Street, in Fitzrovia.
 In 2012 there was a partial re-brand and name change to "Libertine by Chinawhite".
 It is part of the wider Chinawhite group which owns and operates a selection of nightclubs, including in Manchester, Birmingham, and Newcastle.